Justin Bieber’s Mother Erased Him From Her Twitter Bio Following His Quick Engagement To Hailey Baldwin

 Is Justin Bieber’s mother, Patti Mallette, less than thrilled about her son’s quick engagement to Hailey Baldwin?

 For the longest time, if fans were to visit Mallette’s Twitter page they would see that she proudly stated that Bieber is her son in her bio.
-The words, “yes Justin Bieber is my son”, were hard to miss and now that Mallette has deleted the reference to her son from her bio following his quick engagement to Baldwin, fans are all over it, per Cosmopolitan.
+The words, “yes Justin Bieber is my son,” were hard to miss, and now that Mallette has deleted the reference to her son from her bio following his quick engagement to Baldwin, fans are all over it, per Cosmopolitan.

 Fans have been gushing and showering Bieber, 24, and Baldwin, 21, with love and support since the couple confirmed that they had gotten engaged on July 7 after dating for only a short period of time.
 The “Love Yourself” singer’s father, Jeremy, told the world how excited he was about the news through social media.
-Baldwin’s actor father, Stephen, and her cousin, Ireland, also expressed their joy about the engagement through their respective social medias as well.
+Baldwin’s actor father, Stephen, and her cousin, Ireland, also expressed their joy about the engagement through their respective social media accounts as well.

-However, during all the congratulatory posts and comments, fans might have missed the fact that there’s one very important person in the Canadian-born singer’s life that the world has not yet heard from since the news broke—Bieber’s mother herself.
+However, during all the congratulatory posts and comments, fans might have missed the fact that there’s one very important person in the Canadian-born singer’s life that the world has not yet heard from since the news broke: Bieber’s mother herself.

-Mallette has remained silent about the engagement throughout this entire time, which might seem a little or very odd to fans as she and the “U Smile” singer have seemingly always maintained a close relationship being that it was just the two of them while he was growing up as Mallette raised him as a single mother.
+Mallette has remained silent about the engagement throughout this entire time, which might seem a little or very odd to fans, as she and the “U Smile” singer have seemingly always maintained a close relationship being that it was just the two of them while he was growing up.
+Mallette raised him as a single mother.

 Why did @pattiemallette remove @justinbieber from her Twitter profile?!!!
 I feel something is wrong, nothing works for Justin without him momma's blessings.
 I hope he listens to his mom cuz she's the only one who does something for his good and his good only. pic.twitter.com/JmdW9gFx0y